2020–21 Manhattan Jaspers basketball team

 The 2020–21 Manhattan Jaspers basketball team represented Manhattan College in the 2020–21 NCAA Division I men's basketball season.
-The Jaspers, led by tenth-year head coach Steve Masiello, played their home games at Draddy Gymnasium in Riverdale, New York as members of the Metro Atlantic Athletic Conference.
-They finished the season 7–13, 6–12 in MAAC play to finish in a tie for ninth place.
+The Jaspers, led by tenth-year head coach Steve Masiello, played their home games at Draddy Gymnasium in Riverdale, New York as members of the Metro Atlantic Athletic Conference (MAAC).
+They finished the season 7–13, 6–12 in MAAC play, to finish in a tie for ninth place.
 As the No. 10 seed in the MAAC tournament, they lost in the first round to No. 7 seed Fairfield 58–59 in overtime.

 Previous season

-The Jaspers finished the 2019–20 season 13–18 overall, 8–12 in MAAC play to finish in a tie for eighth place.
-As the #9 seed in the MAAC tournament, they defeated #8 seed Fairfield 61–43 in the first round, before losing to #1 seed Siena 49–63 in the quarterfinals.
+The Jaspers finished the 2019–20 season 13–18 overall, 8–12 in MAAC play, to finish in a tie for eighth place.
+As the #9 seed in the MAAC tournament, they defeated #8 seed Fairfield 61–43 in the first round before losing to #1 seed Siena 49–63 in the quarterfinals.